Zoo Frequently Asked Questions:

-For the safety of your fellow guests and Audubon's staff and animals, all guests are strongly encouraged to wear masks while on Audubon property, but a mask is not included in your ticket purchase price and there is no admission discount for wearing a mask.
-Masks are available, however, for purchase at the Audubon Marketplace Gift Shop.
+For the safety of your fellow guests and Audubon's staff and animals, all guests are strongly encouraged to wear masks while outside in Audubon Zoo.
+Indoor facilities, such as the giftshop within the Z oo, require a mask.
+Masks are not included in your ticket purchase price and there is no admission discount for wearing a mask.
+However, you may purchase masks at the Audubon Marketplace Gift Shop.

 How to I purchase tickets?